 The original Reform Matrix was developed around 6 horizontal reform pillars (cross cutting) and three vertical pillars (sectoral).
 As a result of the midterm review led by the Reform Secretariat, with the aim to revisit growth and reform priorities in alignment with the Government’s Indicative Executive Program taking into consideration post COVID-19 reform priorities.
 As a result of the midterm review, two pillars have been added which are (1) Enhancing Public Sector Efficiency and Governance and (2) Strengthening the Tourism Sector.
 Furthermore, the Reform Matrix was extended for two years to 2024.

-The following are the Reform Pillars: The following are the Reform Pillars: (1) Macroeconomic adjustment; (2) Enhancing Public Sector Efficiency and Governance; (3) Business Environment; (4) FDI and Exports; (5) Access to Finance; (6) Flexible Labor Market and (7) Social Safety Nets; (8) Transport; (9) Energy; (10) Water; (11) Agriculture and (12) Tourism which are main enablers for the private sector and are directly linked to cost and efficiency of its operations.
+Following are the Reform Pillars: (1) Macroeconomic adjustment; (2) Enhancing Public Sector Efficiency and Governance; (3) Business Environment; (4) FDI and Exports; (5) Access to Finance; (6) Flexible Labor Market and (7) Social Safety Nets.
+And 4 verticals or sectors which are (8) Transport; (9) Energy; (10) Water; (11) Agriculture and (12) Tourism which are main enablers for the private sector and are directly linked to cost and efficiency of its operations.

 To View or Download the Reform secretariat documents please choose from the list below.

 To View or Download the Reform secretariat Newsletter please Click here.